LayaungHtut/SvelteMD/SpecialElements.md

 <button onclick={() => headerType = 'h2'} >Change to h2</button>
 <button onclick={() => headerType = 'h4'} >Change to h4</button>
 ```
 We can adjust not only tags, but also attributes, classes, and styles.
+___

+## 6. svelte:options

+The `svelte:options` is usually used to create custom elements that can be used in the parent.

+Try this example below to see how it works: